RvdHout/IIS-CGeoIPModule/README.md

 ## Reason for this modules existence
 I have been using the [GeoIP2blockModule](https://github.com/RvdHout/IIS-GeoIP2block-Module) for several years, and while its a well written solution, it is a bit slower (probably due to the introduction of asp.net into the request pipeline)

-This module has very little impact on IIS's performance, making it more suitable to sites that see heavy load.
+This module has much lower impact on IIS's performance, making it more suitable to sites that see heavy load.
 Though it does lack a nice UI in IIS manager